-- The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minuet horizontal fire resistance between dwellings. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to open plan staircase. - 3) There are no communal doors fitted with automatic closing devices other than the final exit doors.
+- 1) The building is designed to provide as a minimum 1 hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings.
+This is not possible in communal areas due to open plan staircase. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to open plan staircase. - 3) There are no communal doors fitted with automatic closing devices other than the final exit doors.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
 Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All service cupboards to communal landings are lockable.
-Keys are held centrally unless containing resident's meters. - A variety of methods / materials have been used to achieve firestopping including Rockwool, foam, and intumescent pillows.
+Keys are held centrally unless containing resident's meters - 5) A variety of methods / materials have been used to achieve firestopping including Rockwool, foam and intumescent pillows.

-6) Individual flat doors consist of FD30 and FD30s rated composite fire door construction or timber fire door construction.
+6) Individual flat doors are a mixture of FD30s rated composite and FD30 rated timber fire door construction.